osmandapp/web/main/docs/user/navigation/map-during-navigation.md

 ## Overview

 This article describes how the mapping behavior in the OsmAnd app changes during navigation.
-This includes [animated location changes](#animate-location-change), the display of [POIs along the route](#show-poi-along-the-route), the use of [screen alerts](#screen-alerts), the[appearance of the route line](#route-line-appearance) including color and width, and turn arrows.
+This includes [animated location changes](#animate-location-change), the display of [POIs along the route](#show-poi-along-the-route), the use of [screen alerts](#screen-alerts), the [appearance of the route line](#route-line-appearance) including color and width, and turn arrows.
 These features are closely related to the [route navigation settings](../navigation/route-navigation.md#settings).

 ## Map during navigation

-The table describes changes in map behavior during navigation.
+During navigation, the location, distance from the surface, and map view will change depending on the settings.
+Before starting a route, check in the corresponding menu of the OsmAnd app how the map will behave.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-*<Translate android="true" ids="shared_string_menu,configure_profile,routing_settings_2"/>*
+*<Translate android="true" ids="shared_string_menu,configure_profile,routing_settings_2,map_during_navigation"/>*

 </TabItem>